Almighty-Mose/gunsafe/NOTES.md

     I want the user to be able to edit information, click the submit button, and without a refresh, the new information is shown without leaving firearmDrawer

 # BUY/SELL?

+Add button to index page, sort
+Sort firearms alphabetically by name no Ruby, only JS